dage/ultra-resolution-quads/README.md

 python backend/render_tiles.py --dataset mandelbrot_deep --rebuild  # wipe tiles first
 ```

 Note: Generated tiles in `datasets/` are git-ignored to keep the repository light.
 The `paths.json` and `config.json` files are tracked to ensure reproducible experiences.
-Tiles are stored under `datasets/<id>/tiles/<tile_size>/...` so changing `tile_size` won’t collide with older renders.
-Use `--rebuild` to wipe existing tiles for a dataset before rendering if you want a clean slate.
+Tiles are stored under `datasets/<id>/<level>/<x>/<y>.png`.
+The renderer automatically detects existing tile sizes and triggers a clean rebuild if the requested `tile_size` differs from what is on disk.
+Use `--rebuild` to manually wipe existing tiles for a dataset.
 The old `backend/generate_dataset.py` and `setup_datasets.py` helpers are retired; use `render_tiles.py` directly.

 ### 3. Run the Server